What is broadband and how does it work?

 By Virgin Media Edit

-Broadband is a high-speed internet connection that gives you access to the internet.
-It’s called "broadband" because it can carry a lot of data at once, giving you all the speed and bandwidth your need for activities like streaming videos, playing online games, or downloading files.
+Broadband is a high-speed, always-on internet connection that gives you access to the internet.
+It's called "broadband" because it can carry a lot of data at once, giving you all the speed and bandwidth you need for streaming videos, playing online games, or downloading files.

-When broadband was first introduced, it used to literally mean the opposite of ‘narrowband’, which was the technology behind dial-up internet.
+When broadband was first introduced, it literally meant the opposite of ‘narrowband’, the technology behind dial-up internet.

-But after it overtook dial-up as the go-to way to connect to the internet in the 2000s, 'broadband' now refers to most types of internet connection you can get; from fixed-line home connections like copper ADSL or fibre-optic to 4G, 5G and even ultrafast gigabit broadband.
+Today, it covers most types of internet connection you can get, from fixed-line home connections like copper ADSL or fibre-optic to 4G, 5G and even ultrafast gigabit broadband.

 Whether you’re working from home, attending online classes, watching movies, or video chatting with friends and family, broadband makes it all possible without long waits or interruptions.